akhilsbehl/akhilsbehl.github.io/source/_posts/2016-09-06-why-you-have-in-fact-used-a-neural-network.markdown

 ## NNs as function composition machinery

 The class of neural networks that we are going to use here is the simple feed-forward multi-layer perceptron ([MLP][mlp-wiki]).
-For a quick recap, a multi layer perceptron is a directed acyclical graph which has each layer fully-connected to the next layer.
+For a quick recap, a MLP is a directed acyclical graph which has each layer fully-connected to the next layer.
 The simplest MLP will have at least three layers: the _input_ layer (to which the data is fed), an _output_ layer (which outputs the results) and one (or more for deeper architectures) _hidden_ layer.
 [Goodfellow et al.][goodfellow-book] (Ch.
 1, p.
 5) describe:

 {% blockquote %}